Digitalswede/ADS_2021/README.md

 <summary> 5.1 Data Exploration</summary>

   In order to familiarize myself with the data we were using, I had to inspect the data to be able to work with it as best as possible.
-  One of the data explorations I did is in this notebook: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/audiodata%20test/wav%20data%20filter%2Bexploration.ipynb.
+  One of the instances of data exploration I did is in this notebook: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/audiodata%20test/wav%20data%20filter%2Bexploration.ipynb.
 Here, I started experimenting with using attributes from the data (such as sample rates) while also looking at the labels for our data, and making sure the labels add up with the speech.
 It was helpful in order to learn about the format of our data, and what our data can be used for.
+We also based the half-second increments around this information that was retrieved from exploring data.

   I also explored the data by looking at it in the software Audacity.
 Using this software to visualise amplitude of the audio files helped us in selecting data that was well suited to our algorithms.
 I was primarily looking for data that was not too loud, nor too silent, as not balancing this might mean our algorithm will perform poorly.